mbadry1/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - Replace fully connected layers with 1 x 1 convolutions as Yann LeCun believes they are the same.

-  - > “fully-connected layers”.
-There are only convolution layers with 1x1 convolution kernels and a full connection table. – [Yann LeCun](https://www.facebook.com/yann.lecun/posts/10152820758292143)
+  - > In Convolutional Nets, there is no such thing as "fully-connected layers".
+There are only convolution layers with 1x1 convolution kernels and a full connection table.
+[Yann LeCun](https://www.facebook.com/yann.lecun/posts/10152820758292143)

 - [Lin et al., 2013.
 Network in network]